 There are two main concerns that prevent a player from receiving a strong signal between the router and the player; the distance between the two devices and any obstructions in the path that the signal must navigate.

 How distance will effect the signal strength will differ from router to router.
-Bluesound only uses the 2.4 GHz wireless band when connecting to your Wireless-N router.
+Bluesound players previous to generation 2i only use the 2.4 GHz wireless band when connecting to your Wireless-N router.
 Depending on the internal hardware, some routers may deliver some wireless bands better than the others.

 In the typical home, the main obstructions usually include walls, floors, furniture and even you.
 The composition of the walls and floors also play a factor, as the material that makes up walls and floors will alter the waves of the wireless signals.
 Wood is more porous than cinder block so the waves of the network signal will pass through an internal wall much easier than an external wall.

 If you are unable to re-place you player in a better location, here are some tips that can help you improve the signal:

 The wireless antennas in your Bluesound Players are located towards the front of your player.
 Facing your Player with the front towards your router may improve the strength by a small margin.

 Wireless signals radiate outward from the sides of the antennas on your router.
 Imagine placing a doughnut on the tip of your finger.
 Your finger is the antenna and the doughnut is the direction the signal waves come off the antenna.
 This is very similar to the ripples on a pond when you throw a rock in.
 The waves move mostly in two dimensions but not well in three.
 Back and forth, left and right but not up and down.
 If you have multiple antennas pointing in the same direction, it might be ideal to moving them to opposite 45 degree angles, so the signal from your antenna can penetrate through walls or floors better.